Trust takes time

 Considering trust as a relationship leads to a slightly more surprising consequence: if people don’t trust companies anymore, it necessarily also means that companies don’t trust people anymore.

 We could ridicule those poor companies crying in a corner about how no one trusts them, or we could recognize that they or anyone might mock us in the same way.
 That’s what it means to be in a relationship: ultimately, we’re both in the same boat.
-A lack of trust, and hasty attempts to bridge that gap, will eventually hurt us both—only the timelines might slightly differ.
+A lack of trust, and hasty attempts to bridge that gap, will eventually hurt us both—

 There are no winners when there is no trust and when it is cumbersome or difficult to establish sustainable trust relationships.
 No potential of trust means no potential for growth or evolution; it’s an uncomfortably and ridiculously high threshold that immediately reaches an unsatisfactory plateau.
 Nothing symbolizes the failure of trust more than the dreaded consent dialog.
 In case you’re reading this from a peaceful future where these no longer exist, this is what they usually look like: